 2. Clean or change your Furnace/Air Conditioner filters

 If you have a furnace in your home, make sure to change and clean the air filters every month.
-Dirty filters will reduce the efficiency and demand more energy.
+Dirty filters will reduce efficiency and demand more energy.
 You can think of switching to a permanent filter or a HEPA filter.
-Consider ordering a professional tune up before the season starts, so you can remove any unexpected issue your furnace might have.
+Consider ordering a professional tune-up before the season starts, so you can remove any unexpected issue your furnace might have.

 3. Clean your gutters and inspect your roof

 Of course, we would get to the gutters.
-If there is any debris there before it starts snowing, those will block your gutters and you’re in for work – gutter repair or full replacement.
+At GuttersLondon.co.uk we know that if there is any debris there before it starts snowing, those will block your gutters and cause a wide range of guttering problems.
+Meaning?
+You’re in for work – gutter repair or full replacement.
 Any clogs will be an obstacle for the rain and melting snow to drain.
 Ice blocks will form and you’ll be risking damaging your whole guttering system.

 Needless to say, if you’re in a need of professional gutter cleaning help, give us a call.
 You should also inspect your roof for any weak spots.
 If there is heavy snowing, the snow will accumulate and, if heavy enough, might break your roof, making a bigger hole for Santa Claus to drop his presents.